Floating Art – Lunar New Year Art Workshops

 Ula Fung

-The second workshop is all about Chinese brush painting on rice paper.
-Similar techniques and equipment are used when painting on rice paper and on a lantern.
+On the 22nd February, Floating Art will be back at House of Social to host another workshop all about Chinese brush painting, specifically on rice paper.
+Similar techniques and equipment will be used in this class.
 The delicate process is once again guided by Ula Fung.
-The finished product will be your painting on a rice paper fan or scroll.
+And don’t worry, you will have a chance to practise a few times before moving onto your final piece.
+The finished product will be your very own traditional Chinese painting on a rice paper fan or scroll.

 Upon arrival to each workshop, you will be welcomed by a complimentary drink before getting started.
-These Lunar New Year workshops offer a chance to learn traditional techniques while sharing in a celebration shaped by personal history, cultural traditions and collaborative creativity.
+These Lunar New Year Workshops offer a chance to learn traditional techniques while sharing in a celebration shaped by personal history, cultural traditions and the honouring of heritage.

 Where to go near Floating Art – Lunar New Year Art Workshops